 4. Play at the Nairobi Arboretum

 The entrance fee to this adventurous place is 50 shillings only.
-It is as a right place for a picnics, outdoor events like photography.
-It occupies 30.4 hectares and is situated 3 kilometres from the city centre.
+It is the right place for picnics, outdoor events like photography.
+It occupies 30.4 hectares and is situated 3 kilometers from the city center.

 5. Visit The David Sheldrick Wildlife Trust

-This Trust is an orphan-elephant rescue and rehabilitation programme located along Magadi Road.
-One will only need 500 shillings to gain admission and entry for children is free.
+This Trust is an orphan-elephant rescue and rehabilitation program located along Magadi Road.
+One will only need 500 shillings to gain admission, and entry for children is free.

-Dame Daphne established the Trust in honour of her late husband David Sheldrick, the founding warden of the Tsavo National Parks, and a pioneer conservationist in Kenya.
+Dame Daphne established the Trust in honor of her late husband David Sheldrick, the founding warden of the Tsavo National Parks, and a pioneer conservationist in Kenya.

 6. Pay a Visit to Mamba Village

 The breeding pens are home to an expected number of 70 Nile crocodiles and four Maasai Ostriches.
-Ticket price goes for 200 shillings only.
+The ticket price goes for 200 shillings only.